-Period from Inception (July 10, 2000) to December 31, 2011 2010 2011 Risk-free interest rate 1.90% 2.38% 2.23% Expected life of the options 5.13 years 5 years 5.05 years Expected volatility of the underlying stock 131% 126% 120% Expected dividend rate 0% 0% 0% between 5 to 7 years, with 5 years representing the estimated life of options granted.
+2012 2011 Cumulative Period from Inception (July 10, 2000) to December 31, 2012 Risk-free interest rate 0.90% 1.90% 1.84% Expected life of the options 5.81 years 5.13 years 5.19 years Expected volatility of the underlying stock 116% 131% 119% Expected dividend rate 0% 0% 0%

+As noted above, the fair value of stock options is determined by using the Black-Scholes option pricing model.
+For all options granted since January 1, 2006 the Company has generally used option terms of between 5 to 10 years, with 5 years representing the estimated life of options granted to employees.
 The volatility of the common stock is estimated using historical volatility over a period equal to the expected life at the date of grant.
 The risk-free interest rate used in the Black-Scholes option pricing model is determined by reference to historical U.S. Treasury constant maturity rates with terms equal to the expected terms of the awards.
 An expected dividend yield of zero is used in the option valuation model, because the Company does not expect to pay any cash dividends in the foreseeable future.
-At December 31, 2011, the Company does not anticipate any awards will be forfeited in the calculation of compensation expense due to the limited number of employees that receive stock option grants and the Company's historical employee turnover.
+At December 31, 2012, the Company does not anticipate any option awards will be forfeited in the calculation of compensation expense due to the limited number of employees that receive stock option grants and the Company's historical employee turnover.